cos-ai-mosh/DataBot/README.md

 ### Clone/Fork

-- Clone this repo by running `git clone https://github.com/cosmo3769/PDFChatter`
+- Clone this repo by running `https://github.com/cosaimoSH/DataBot.git`
-- Move to the root directory by running `cd PDFChatter`
+- Move to the root directory by running `cd DataBot`
 - Install all dependencies by running `yarn install`

 ### Install Ollama